How to start a decorating project

 Find inspiration and test out ideas before redecorating

 When you’re looking to refresh a room in your home, it can be hard knowing where to start.
 With so many choices to make and things to consider, it can start to feel like a chore.
-Sometimes there’s a worry that if we change things, we might not get things right and won’t be able to turn back time.

 In this article, we’ll guide you through:

 - Deciding the look and feel of a room

 - Finding inspiration for your space